+Knowing how to stop chafing is more important than you might at first think.
 It’s hardly a medical problem to present with at ER, but nevertheless, rubbing issues out on the trails can put you in world of pain.
-In other words, knowing how to avoid chafing could improve many people's active lives.
+In other words, knowing how to stop chafing could improve many people's active lives.
+Outdoor gear is increasingly designed to minimize the problem but, even with the very best hiking boots, trail running shoes and best base layers, chafing can still be an issue.

 Just in case you’ve been lucky enough never to have experienced it personally, let’s start with a definition: chafing is irritation caused by repetitive rubbing of material on skin.
-It afflicts people in different areas (nipples and nether regions are, unfortunately, often the worst hit places, leading to all sorts of embarrassing contortions and wardrobe adjustments as you attempt to deal with the drama, but chafing is also the route cause of common problems such as blisters and hot spots).
-The effects can range from mild discomfort to teeth-gritting agony.
+It afflicts people in different areas (nipples and nether regions are, unfortunately, often the worst hit places, leading to all sorts of embarrassing contortions and wardrobe adjustments as you attempt to deal with the drama).
+A heavily loaded hiking backpack can cause severe chafing, especially around the hips and even on models with a heavily padded waist belt.
+Chafing is also the route cause of common problems such as blisters and hot spots.
+Its effects can range from mild discomfort to teeth-gritting agony.
+Knowing how to prevent blisters is just one battle in the war against avoiding chafing.

 - Test your clothing for hot spots before run or long hike.
 Opt for wicking fabrics where possible and test what kind of materials work best against your skin – synthetic (i.e. capilene, polypro, lycra), natural (merino wool, bamboo) or a mix.